signalfx/signalfx-agent/docs/development.md

 We are using [Go modules](https://github.com/golang/go/wiki/Modules) to manage dependencies.

-We commit all of our go dependencies to the git repository.
-This results in a significantly larger repository but makes the agent build more self-contained and consistent.

-If you add another Go package dependency, you can just run `go get
+If you add another Go package dependency, run `go mod tidy` and commit the updated `go.mod` and `go.sum` to the repository.
-<package>@<optional_version>`.
-Then run `go mod tidy && go mod vendor` and
-commit the new vendored source to the repository in the same commit that depends on the new dependencies.

 ## Development in Kubernetes (K8s)